dpzxsm/react-proptypes-generate/README.md

 * `noShape`: Defaults is generate shape type, if true, will generate object type(boolean)
 * `arrayLike`: If true, some shape type which is similar to Array will be set array type instead(boolean)
 * `isRequired`: If true, all PropTypes is will be set to isRequired(boolean)
+* `sort`: If true, all PropTypes is sort by name(boolean)

+## Extension Special Settings

+This extension contributes the following settings:

+* `propTypes.afterFormat`: If true, after generate propTypes, trigger vscode's formatting for PropTypes(boolean)

+## Command Line Special Settings

+Command Line can config the following settings:
 * `include`: Match need generated files, only used in `fix` and `project`(array)
 * `exclude`: Match node need generated files, only used in `fix` and `project`(array)